Fire Code Compliant Master Electricians

 Rust, corrosion, a stuck switch, or a damaged or loose cover that exposes live parts are all signs it needs attention.
 Storm damage, flooding, and rodent activity are also common causes of failure.

 Yes.
-We handle all paperwork with local building departments and the utility company, and we ensure full compliance with NEC 230.85 and local requirements.
+We handle all paperwork with your local building department and the utility, and we ensure full compliance with NEC 230.85 and local requirements before we close out the job.

 A disconnect is often part of a larger electrical project: